PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Main icons have the following sizes: 16px, 22px, 24px, 32px and 48px.
 Also available are some 64px icons for Apps, Devices, Places and Mimes.

-> Why do we need so many sizes for a SVG?
+> Why do we need so many sizes for an SVG?

 Because if we use a single size for all then the icons will be blurred.
 All objects on Papirus have pixelated alignment.